In 2017, Valley Presbyterian Hospital was designated a

 pediatric critical-care nurses who have received additional training and

 certification in caring for seriously ill or injured children.
-Another
+Other key

-key member of our patient-care team is our child-life specialist, a trained
+members of our patient-care team are our child-life specialists, trained

-professional who helps your child and your family to overcome the challenges
+professionals who help your child and your family to overcome the challenges

 of serious medical conditions and treatments.

 We employ a family-centered treatment philosophy, which recognizes the

 vital importance of caregiver involvement in the treatment and ongoing